forthy42/net2o/wiki/guidelines.md

 ![Wizards](wizards.jpg)

+_Paul Kidby, The Faculty of Unseen University © Paul Kidby_

 This project adopts the Unseen University’s Wizards Guidelines of Slightly Posh Behavior as revised by Mustrum Ridcully as <s>Code</s> <u>Guideline</u> of Conduct.